atoffano/entity-norm/README.md

 $ pip install lightweight_requirements.txt
 ```

-Additionnaly, Lightweight authors represent each word by a 200-dimensional word embedding computed on PubMed and MIMIC-III corpus, which can be downloaded from [here](https://github.com/ncbi-nlp/BioSentVec) or directly [here](https://ftp.ncbi.nlm.nih.gov/pub/lu/Suppl/BioSentVec/BioWordVec_PubMed_MIMICIII_d200.vec.bin) and must be placed in `Biomedical-Entity-Linking/input/` if you plan to use this method.
+Additionnaly, Lightweight authors represent each word by a 200-dimensional word embedding computed on PubMed and MIMIC-III corpus. \
+The embeddings file can be downloaded from [here](https://github.com/ncbi-nlp/BioSentVec) or directly [here](https://ftp.ncbi.nlm.nih.gov/pub/lu/Suppl/BioSentVec/BioWordVec_PubMed_MIMICIII_d200.vec.bin) and must be placed in `Biomedical-Entity-Linking/input` if you plan to use this method.

 Lastly, environnement should be initialized by running `setup.sh`
 ```